Privacy Policy

 As part of your registration for an email newsletter, we need your email address to which the newsletter is to be sent.
 Any other information is given voluntarily and will be used to address you personally and tailor the newsletter to your personal preferences and clarify queries regarding your email address.

 A valid email address, the country and a language are needed to receive the newsletter.
 The IP address through which you register for the newsletter as well as the date and time when you order the newsletter are also stored.
-We need these data as evidence in the event of abuse, in case the email address registered for the newsletter does not belong to the user.
+We need this personal information as evidence in the event of abuse, in case the email address registered for the newsletter does not belong to the user.
 To provide further security against an email address being improperly registered by third parties in our circulation list, we provide a “double opt-in” procedure.
 In this procedure, you will receive a confirmation email after registering, sent to the email address specified.
 You will only receive the desired email newsletter if you confirm your registration by clicking on a link contained in this email.
-As part of this procedure, the order for the newsletter, the despatch of the confirmation email and receipt of the confirmation of registration are all logged.
+As part of this procedure, the order for the newsletter, the dispatch of the confirmation email and receipt of the confirmation of registration are all logged.

 Tracking by means of web beacons or tracking pixels is not possible if you have deactivated the display of images in your email program as your standard setting.
 In this case, the newsletter will not be fully displayed and you may not be able to use all its functions.
 If you have the images displayed manually, the tracking described above will be performed.
 In the cookie settings on our website, you may find further information about the specific cookies and technologies used.

-You have the option at any time to revoke your consent to the storage of your data, email address and their use for the despatch of the newsletter, with effect for the future.
+You have the option at any time to revoke your consent to the storage of your personal information, email address and their use for the despatch of the newsletter, with effect for the future.
 We provide you with a link in every newsletter for such revocation.
 You also have the option to communicate your desire to revoke your consent in writing to be sent to the contact options listed in the legal notice.

 6. Cookies